 Read on to learn how you can use this feature to plan ahead and understand your personal cycle better.

 NOTE: Our Period Prediction Beta feature is designed to work for individuals who have natural temperature patterns in their cycle.
-If you are using hormonal contraceptives (e.g., birth control or an IUD) or are on hormone replacement therapies, the algorithm will not be able to accurately predict your period.
+If you are using hormonal contraceptives (e.g., birth control or an IUD), become pregnant, or are on hormone replacement therapies, the algorithm will not be able to accurately predict your period.

 Period Prediction Beta is designed to serve individuals with all types of cycles – long, short, variable, and regular.
-It is now available for all Oura Ring Generation 3 users on iOS and is coming soon for Android.
+It is now available for all Oura Ring Generation 3 members.

 Oura will notify you 6 days in advance of your predicted period start date and prompt you again the day before so you’re never caught off guard.